pyControl/docs/docs/index.md

 ![Hardware overview](media/hardware/hardware-overview.png)

 pyControl [hardware](user-guide/hardware.md) consists of a breakout board and a set of devices such as nose-pokes, audio boards, LED drivers, rotary encoders and stepper motor controllers that are connected to the breakout board to create behavioural setups.
-Assembled pyControl hardware is available from the [OpenEphys store](http://www.open-ephys.org/pycontrol) and [Labmaker](https://www.labmaker.org/collections/neuroscience/products/pycontrol-mouse-behaviour-box_set_no1).
+Assembled pyControl hardware is available from the [Open Ephys store](http://www.open-ephys.org/pycontrol) and [LabMaker](https://www.labmaker.org/collections/neuroscience/products/pycontrol-mouse-behaviour-box_set_no1).

 pyControl has a [Graphical User Interface](user-guide/graphical-user-interface.md) for controlling experiments and visualing behaviour.